adferrand/dnsrobocert/README.md

 ### Activating staging ACME servers

-During development it is not advised to generate certificates againt production ACME servers, as one could reach easily the weekly limit of Let's Encrypt and could not generate certificates for a certain period of time.
-Staging ACME servers does not have this limit.
+During development it is not advised to generate certificates against production ACME servers, as one could reach easily the weekly limit of Let's Encrypt and could not generate certificates for a certain period of time.
+Staging ACME servers do not have this limit.
 To use them, set the environment variable `LETSENCRYPT_STAGING (default: false)` to `true`.

 You will need to wipe content of `/etc/letsencrypt` volume before container re-creation when enabling or disabling staging.